-Hearings: these are extremely rare at the EUIPO (both at first instance and on appeal), and no specific COVID guidance has been issued, as yet.
+Hearings: these are extremely rare at the EUIPO (both at first instance and on appeal), and no specific COVID guidance was issued.
 In the unlikely event that you have a hearing scheduled, but have not yet heard from your usual Forresters attorney, please contact them as soon as possible for an update.

 UK IPO (UK Intellectual Property Office)

-Time limits: The UK IPO have declared that 24 March 2020 and all subsequent days until further notice are “interrupted days”.
-Any deadlines for: UK patents; UK supplementary protection certificates; UK trade marks; and UK designs and applications for these rights, which fall on an interrupted day will be extended until the UK IPO notifies the end of the interrupted days period.
+Time limits: The UK IPO declared that 24 March 2020 and all subsequent days until 29 July 2020 were “interrupted days”.
+Most deadlines for: UK patents; UK supplementary protection certificates; UK trade marks; and UK designs and applications for these rights, which fell on an interrupted day, were extended until 30 July 2020.

 WIPO – World Intellectual Property Organisation

 WIPO remains operational.
 All WIPO’s IP services are now transmitting documents for users and IP Offices through electronic communication only until further notice.

 Further information regarding WIPO’s response to COVID in their three main services areas can be found here for the PCT system (patents), here for the Madrid system (trade marks), and here for the Hague system (designs).